Skip to main content

 2. Select the page action button in the top right and select 'Reset the folders to match the template"

-3. The page is refreshed and any missing folders from the template have been added.
+3. The page is refreshed and any missing folders from the template are added.

 You can drag and drop files directly into the document folder, or you can manually find and upload files.